johannessonlab/SpokBlockPaper/Annotation/README.md

 I designed this pipeline to run in [Uppmax](https://uppmax.uu.se/), but if one installs MAKER and dependencies locally, it should be possible to run it locally too.

 ## The data
-The genome assemblies must be already in the path `data/genomes/` with a format such as `data/genomes/strain.fa`, where strain stands for the strain code as in the configuration file.
+The genome assemblies must be already in the path `data/genomes/` with a format such as `data/genomes/strain.fa`, where `strain` stands for the strain code as in the configuration file.

 The reference genome of *P. anserina* (strain S), must also be there.
 I was originally published by [Espagne et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2441463/), and improved in the Joint Genome Institute MycoCosm [website](https://genome.jgi.doe.gov/programs/fungi/index.jsf) under the name Podan2.
 There is a Podan3, but as far as I can tell is the same assembly.
-It's available also at [https://github.com/johannessonlab/SpokPaper/blob/master/Fig4_S3_Backcrosses/extras/Podan2_AssemblyScaffoldsmt.fa](https://github.com/johannessonlab/SpokPaper/blob/master/Fig4_S3_Backcrosses/extras/Podan2_AssemblyScaffoldsmt.fa).
+It's available also [here](https://github.com/johannessonlab/SpokBlockPaper/blob/master/GettingTElibrary/data/genomes/Podan2.fa).
 For this pipeline it must be present in `data/genomes/Podan2.fa`

 Likewise, the RNAseq data sets must be in the path `data/rnaseq/rnasample_postQC.1.fq.gz`, where `rnasample` matches the code in the configuration file.

-The reference genome of P. comata is that of the strain T (also known as TD in [Vogan et al. 2019](https://elifesciences.org/articles/46454)) was published by [Silar et al. 2018](https://link.springer.com/article/10.1007/s00438-018-1497-3).
+The reference genome of *P. comata* is that of the strain T (also known as T~D in [Vogan et al. 2019](https://elifesciences.org/articles/46454)) was published by [Silar et al. 2018](https://link.springer.com/article/10.1007/s00438-018-1497-3).
 It's deposited in the European Nucleotide Archive, [GCA_900290415.1](https://www.ebi.ac.uk/ena/data/view/GCA_900290415.1).
 Unfortunately the names are very ugly, so I modified them to be more like `Chromosome_1`, like such:

     $ cat GCA_900290415.1_version1_genomic.fna | sed 's;\(>[A-Z0-9\.]*\)\s\([a-zA-Z ,]*\): ;>Chromosome_;' > PODCO.fa
     $ sed -i 's;Chromosome_mitochondrion;Mitochondrion;' PODCO.fa